How To Make an External Call With Microsoft Teams

 Calling Plan’s limited regional availability can be a problem.
 However, there are a number of issues you will encounter no matter where you are located.

-• Pricing is complicated and expensive: The total additional cost will depend on your existing licences and geography, and you will need to look into the specifics.
+• Pricing is complicated and expensive: The total cost will depend on your existing licenses and geography.
 You also need to get both Calling Plan and Phone System.
-But particularly compared to some Direct Routing options (see Option 4), Calling Plan is the more expensive choice — with per-user pricing and multiple licencing requirements.
+But particularly compared to some Direct Routing options (see Option 4), Calling Plan is the more expensive choice—with per-user pricing and multiple licensing requirements.

 • There are handset compatibility issues: Using Phone System and Calling Plan, you are limited to the endpoints and handsets supported by Microsoft.
 This can lead to additional hardware investments and an inability to use your preferred devices.